Required Application Documents

 All applicants for whom English is not the native language must demonstrate English proficiency in order to be considered for admission to GSBS.
 This requirement may be met in any of the following ways:

 - Receipt of a 2- or 4-year degree from a US college or university (including schools in US territories and protectorates) before the program start date.
+Programs that are entirely online do not fulfill this requirement.

 - Receipt of a 2- or 4-year degree from a college or university in Australia, United Kingdom, Ireland, Anglophone Canada, or New Zealand before the program start date.
+Programs that are entirely online do not fulfill this requirement.

 - A score at the 50th percentile or higher on the Verbal GRE.